mdsumner/basf/README.md

 ## Example

-This is a basic example which shows the only impact of basf.
-There will be a warning when it starts up because this is what it does.
+There will be a warning when basf starts up because this is what it does.

 ``` r
 Registered S3 method overwritten by 'basf':
   method  from
   plot.sf sf
 ```

+This is a basic example which shows the only impact of basf.

 ``` r
 library(basf)